safespring/web/content/blogg/2026/2026-03-what-to-compare-managed-kubernetes-vs-self-managed.md

 {{< boundary-row
   topic="Ingress and traffic"
-  service="NGINX Ingress is supported in addition to the default network direction." responsibility="Which traffic pattern you standardize on internally and how you operate it across teams."
+  service="Traefik is supported in addition to the default network direction." responsibility="Which traffic pattern you standardize on internally and how you operate it across teams."
 >}}